skunnavakkam/skunnavakkam.github.io/static/resume.typ

   company: "Cognitogram Labs",
   location: "San Francisco, CA",
   title: "CTO, Co-Founder",
-  dates: dates-helper(start-date: "Oct 2025", end-date: "Present")
+  dates: dates-helper(start-date: "Nov 2025", end-date: "Present")
 )
-- Built a Fourier Light Field Microscope to image every neuron in the Zebrafish brain at 100 FPS
+- Collected the largest ever dataset of single-neuron activity in the Zebrafish brain at 100 Hz, towards enabling whole brain uploads of fish
-- Trained models to autoregressively predict the neural activity and emulate the Zebrafish brain
+- Designed, built, and trained models to autoregressively predict the neural activity of the larval zebrafish brain
+- Built scenes to test generalization of models to new tasks and to probe the welfare of the simulated fish
 - Raised \$1M from Character VC at 18

 #work(